Natalia Lafourcade: 2007: Las 4 Estaciones del Amor

-2008–2011: HU HU HU and collaborations
+2008–2011: Hu Hu Hu and collaborations

 In 2008, she performed on Julieta Venegas' MTV Unplugged album and DVD, where she played several instruments including the bass.
 She was also a participant in the Red Bull Music Academy in its 2008 edition, held in Barcelona, Spain.
-On the same year, she began to record her fourth album, and held a concert at the Teatro Metropólitan with Juan Son, Porter's ex-vocalist.
+In the same year, she began to record her fourth album, and held a concert at the Teatro Metropólitan with Juan Son, Porter's ex-vocalist.

 From 2008, Lafourcade had been planning her next album, which she started on at the beginning of 2009.
 In May 2009, she released the album HU HU HU, a top 10 album in Mexico.
-The album was produced by Emmanuel del Real (who produced "Casa" in 2005), Marco Moreno, and Ernesto García.
-It features internationally-known rock and pop artists, such as Julieta Venegas and Juan Son.
-The first alternative single that she proposed was the song "Azul", however, the label released the single "Ella es Bonita" simultaneously on the radio and in the press.
+The album was produced by Emmanuel del Real (who produced Casa in 2005), Marco Moreno, and Ernesto García.
+It features internationally known rock and pop artists, such as Julieta Venegas and Juan Son.
+The first alternative single that she proposed was the song "Azul"; however, the label released the single "Ella es Bonita" simultaneously on the radio and in the press.
 The album was recommended during the summer of 2009.
 Lafourcade embarked on various projects.
 The influence of her stay in Canada and her previous album, Las 4 Estaciones del Amor, is noticeable in this album.
 In December 2009, HU HU HU had its official presentation at the Teatro Fru Fru, in Mexico City, where it had guests such as Denise Gutiérrez of Hello Seahorse!, Furland, and Carla Morrison.
-It was nominated for Best female Pop Vocal Album at the 2009 Latin Grammy Awards (won by Laura Pausini) and Best Latin Pop album at the 2010 Grammy Awards (won by La Quinta Estación).
+It was nominated for Best Female Pop Vocal Album at the 2009 Latin Grammy Awards (won by Laura Pausini) and Best Latin Pop album at the 2010 Grammy Awards (won by La Quinta Estación).
 Club Fonograma also named the album the second best of 2009, and the seventh best of the decade.

 She joined the non-profit project Un Techo para mi País, which aims to promote community development through the construction of temporary housing for low-income people and other social empowerment projects.
-She voice-acted for the role of the princess in the Spanish version of the computer-animated film The True History of Puss 'N Boots, a French production distributed by MK2 Diffusion.
+She voice-acted for the role of the princess in the Spanish version of the animated film The True History of Puss 'N Boots, a French production distributed by MK2 Diffusion.
 There she shared credits with Kalimba and Juan José Origel.

 2010 was the year of collaborations for Natalia.
 She recorded the song "Contigo" with the Spanish band El Canto del Loco, and the song "Quisiera Saber" with the Mexican group Los Daniels.
 Together with Manolo García, she performed the duet "Pájaros de Barro" and "Cursis Melodías" for Lunas del Auditorio Nacional in Mexico City.
 In 2011, Lafourcade won the Best New Producer of the Year award in the Indie-O Music Awards, for her work with Carla Morrison's Mientras Tú Dormías... album, and a Telehit Award.

 In the same year, she went on tour again, in Japan, and did so on a more instrumental plane, in which her musical and artistic growth was noted.
 This is how she made the documentary 14 Días en Japón, which was included in the HU HU HU reissue.